xaenou/origami-media/README.md

 ## Features

-A brief list of some of the current features:
+Here are some of the current features:

-- Dynamic thumbnail generation
-- Configurable concurrency
-- An event queue
-- Batch processing
-- File size constraints
-- Custom command prefixes
+- **Dynamic Thumbnail Generation**: Thumbnails can be automatically generated for media that lacks them.
+- **Configurable Concurrency**: Concurrency levels at various stages of the pipeline can be tweaked depending on your server's demands and resources.
+- **Event Queue**: Validated commands can be buffered for processing to prevent overwhelming the server.
+Works hand-in-hand with the concurrency.
+- **Batch Processing**: If multiple urls are detected in a single post, they can all be processed.
+- **UX & Accessibility**: Everything looks good and works just as well for different matrix clients.
+Helpful reactions appear to let users know that the bot is processing their requests.
+- **Various Constraints**: Set limits on file sizes in and out of memory, video duration limits, and more to manage your server's resources.
+- **Custom Command Prefixes**: You don't have to use `!`.
-- Configurable cookies, proxies, custom user agents, preferred format, and fallback formats for ytdlp per platform
+- **Advanced YTDLP Configuration**: Configure cookies, proxies, user agents, preferred formats, and fallback formats for any platform you decide to add.
-- Livestream previews via ffmpeg
+- **Livestream Previews**: Generate previews for live streams via FFmpeg.
+The duration of the preview can be set.
-- Censor tracking links posted by users
+- **Link Censorship and Sanitization**: Automatically censor and sanitize tracking links posted by users.
-- Media standardization (e.g. webms can be auto converted to mp4s)
+- **Media Standardization**: Convert media (e.g., WebM files to MP4) automatically for compatibility between different clients.
+- **Configurable Whitelist**: Set up a customizable whitelist for specific use cases.

-and more, all configurable in real time via the maubot manager dashboard.
+...and more!
+All features are configurable in real time through the **Maubot Manager Dashboard** by editing the assigned instance's `base-config.yaml`.

 ## Commands